By Jenn Smith.

 The road to salvation for me (or perceived salvation) came in the form of an older foster sister.
 She was very pretty and very popular with both boys and girls.
 She was the typical hyper-sexual mini-skirt clad 1970s sex-magnet.
 I saw that everybody adored her.
 The teenagers that followed her around all said nice things to me, which I found amazing.
 It was as if she floated through the world effortlessly surrounded by a bubble of positive energy.

 At that time in western culture women in general were becoming increasingly sexualized and pornography was becoming more common and explicit.
 Nothing in the world seemed more popular to me than the hyper-sexual female.
 Even though I did not yet understand that sexuality, I could see on the television and in magazines that everybody loved a pretty girl.
 Nothing I could do made me acceptable as a male, so I began obsessing on the image of my popular foster sister (in a sexually ambivalent way) and other such females, and then began experimenting with feminizing myself.
+(Please see the Addendum for an exploration of the role hyper-sexualized images of females play in transgender identity.)

 Because it was strictly taboo at the time and place I grew up, I dressed and expressed myself in secret, but at every opportunity I had, for many years.
 I used my foster sister’s clothes (short skirts, shoes, makeup) and my foster mother’s wigs (she had naturally thin hair so she had wigs for when she went out).
 When I was done I would admire my creation in the mirror.
 I had no sexual response when I first began dressing like this, but I felt a kind of unspoken power in what I had created.
 It was a new me.
 When I was done dressing up I looked, to be frank, like a pre-teen child prostitute.